klaucoffee/googlebooks-backend/README.md

 1. MERN stack (MongoDB, ExpressJS, ReactJS, NodeJS)
 2. Schema:
-   i.
-Users Model with authentication ii.
-Library Model iii.
-Review Model
+   - Users Model with authentication
+   - Library Model
+   - Review Model
 3. Includes all major CRUD functions
-   i.
-Users can create an account and login ii.
-Users can save and delete books to their libraries iii.
-Users can create, edit and delete their book reviews
+   - Users can create an account and login
+   - Users can save and delete books to their libraries
+   - Users can create, edit and delete their book reviews

 ## Other framewotk / tools used: